 In both of the above examples, behavior is modified following a stimulus-response model.
 Below, we’re going to further discuss the stimulus-response relationship.

-What Is Stimulus?
+What Is A Stimulus?

-What Is Response?
+What Is A Response?

-Up till now, most of what we've been talking about is the way that the body responds involuntarily to outside stimuli that you might encounter in the world.
+Up until now, most of what we've been talking about is the way that the body responds involuntarily to outside stimuli that you might encounter in the world.
 But what about the behavior over which we seemingly exert some control?
 It's one thing to get goosebumps if we hear an eerie piece of music or to laugh with abandon if we find something exceedingly funny.
 But what about the rest of our behavior?
-How much control do we have over it in the face of the stimuli that we regularly encounter?
+How much control do we have over our behavior in the face of the stimuli that we regularly encounter?